nullabork/talkbot/README.md

     * To learn how to setup a discord app and get this token [go here](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)
 3. Setup your Google API credentials.
     * To learn how to do this [go here](https://cloud.google.com/text-to-speech/docs/quickstart-client-libraries)
-4. Install cmake, ffmpeg and Visual Studio C++ build tools
+4. Install cmake, ffmpeg, python v2.7 and Visual Studio C++ build tools
     * See the URLs in the software requirements for how to do this
 5. Install NPM dependencies
     * `npm install`